Motivic construction of cohomological invariants: Binary motives

-\begin{thm} Let $X$ be a smooth projective irreducible variety over a field $k$ with no zero-cycles of odd degree.
-Let $M$ be a (binary) direct summand of $X$ with $M\otimes X\simeq X\oplus X\{\dim X\}$.
-Then \begin{enumerate} \item $\dim X=2^{n-1}-1$ for some $n$. \item There exists a (functorial) element $u\in H^n(k,\zz/2)$ such that for any field extension $K/k$ we have $u_K=0$ iff $X_K$ has a zero-cycle of odd degree. \end{enumerate} \end{thm}
+Then \begin{enumerate} \item[(I)] $d=2^{n-1}-1$ for some $n\ge 2$ in case (a) and $d=2^{n-1}-1$ in case (b). \item[(II)] There exists a (functorial) element $u\in H_{et}^n(k,\zz/2)$ such that for any field extension $K/k$ we have $u_K=0$ iff $X_K$ has a zero-cycle of odd degree. \end{enumerate} \end{thm}

 One can notice that Rost's proof (\cite[Proof of Theorem~9.1 and Lemma~9.10]{Ro07}) implies the following lemma.
-For reader's convenience we sketch Rost's proof below. \begin{lem} Let $X$ be a smooth projective irreducible variety of dimension $d$ with no zero-cycles of odd degree which possesses a cycle $r\in\CH_d(X\times X)$ such that $r_{k(X)}$ mod $2$ is a projector and $(X_{k(X)},r_{k(X)})\simeq\zz/2\oplus\zz/2\{d\}$.
+For reader's convenience we sketch Rost's proof below to make the exposition more self-contained. \begin{lem} Let $X$ be a smooth projective irreducible variety over $k$ of dimension $d>0$ with no zero-cycles of odd degree which possesses a cycle $r\in\CH_d(X\times X)$ such that over any field extension $F/k$ over which $X$ has a rational point, $r_{F}$ mod $2$ is a projector and $(X_{F},r_{F})\simeq\zz/2\oplus\zz/2\{d\}$ in the category of Chow motives with $\zz/2$-coefficients.